grant-britchford/truants-car-club/README.md

 This website is for the owners of classic cars that would like to be able to show these cars at organised events.
-The website let's the owner look at forthcoming events that have been arranged and lets them join in with the events and lets them jouin the club if they so wish.
+The website let's the owner look at forthcoming events that have been arranged and lets them join in with the events and lets them join the club if they so wish.
 The website also caters for the classic car enthusiast by letting them see the events details and letting them join up to a newsletter on classic car news.

 FEATURES

-The website has responsiveness on all devices and features a dropdown menu on devices smaller than a tablet.
+*Truants Car Club website includes of a header and footer on every page, and are responsive over all devices.

+*All pages on mobile have a drop down nav bar menu to save space and have a menu toggle button to show how to reveal the menu, and this button is in the same place on all mobile devices.

+*On laptops and desktop computers the navbar menu is constantly open, but has a color change when hovering over the menu items.
+All pages are connected so the user doesn't need to use the back button.

 LANDING PAGE

-The landing page is the first page you come to when you link to the site.
-This page gives you an overall outline of what the site is about and where to find each element.
+The landing page is the first page the user will come to when connecting to the site.
+This page is made up of the Header and Body, which consists of a background image and an About sectionfor the user to see what can be done and how to get there.

 EVENTS PAGE

 The events page is the second page on the site and holds the details of upcoming events.
-The header is the same and the footer is the same the difference is the background image and the layout of the events.
+This page is made up of the Header and nav bar and again consists of a background image and the details of all the upcoming events including place, date and times.

 SIGN UP PAGE

-the sign up page again has the same header and footer as the rest of the pages and has a different background image and has the form to be be filled out and sent.
+the sign up page is the last page on the website and again consists of a background iamge with the header above and holds the Sign up form forn owners and aficionados to sign up for the club or a newsletter.

 FOOTER

-The footer is a basic footer showing the media links associated with the club and copyright information.
+The footer is on all pages of the site and contains the social media links associated with the club and copyright information.

 TESTING